 Pathfinder Recruiter Extraordinaire

-Thomas Gilbert “Hamish” Mahaddie DSO DFC AFC joined the Royal Air Force in 1928, serving in Egypt and Iraq during the 1930’s.
-Returning to the U.K. in 1937 as an experienced pilot, he found himself in an air force preparing for the inevitable outbreak of War.
-Hamish flew 2 Tours of Operations with Bomber Command, the 1st in the twin-engined Whitley and the 2nd in the huge 4-engined Stirling.
-He went on to become a founding member of Air Vice Marshall Don Bennett’s Staff at Pathfinder Force Headquarters where he was appointed Group Training Inspector, responsible for the supply of Crews for the Pathfinders.
+Thomas Gilbert “Hamish” Mahaddie DSO DFC AFC joined the RAF in 1928, serving in Egypt & Iraq during the 1930’s.
+Returning to the UK in 1937 as an experienced Pilot, he found himself in an Air Force preparing for the inevitable Outbreak of War.
+Hamish flew 2 Tours of Operations with Bomber Command, the 1st in the Twin-Engined Whitley and the 2nd in the huge 4-Engined Stirling.
+He went on to become a founding Member of Air Vice Marshall Don Bennett’s Staff at Pathfinder Force Headquarters where he was appointed Group Training Inspector, responsible for the supply of Crews for the Pathfinders.
 Following his Retirement from the RAF in 1958, he became an Aviation Consultant.
-In 1989 his Autobiography “Hamish, The story of a Pathfinder” was published.
+In 1989 his Autobiography “Hamish, The Story of a Pathfinder” was published.
 The Nanton Lancaster Society was honoured by his presence at the dedication of the Ian Bazalgette Memorial Lancaster in 1990.

 Hamish Mahaddie DSO DFC AFC – he referred to this as ‘Avoiding Flak Cross’

 Horsethief for the Pathfinders – he actually employed Horse Trading Methods

 Having risen through the Ranks to Group Captain he was eventually taken off Operational Flying in March 1943 and given the Task of Recruiting Aircrew for the Pathfinder Force and was later was CO of RAF Warboys.